rovshan1729/rovshan1729/README.md

-# My name is Temurmalik
+# My name is Ravshanjon
 > "The only way to do great work is to love what you do"
 >
 ><i>- Steven Paul Jobs</i>